runatlantis/atlantis/runatlantis.io/docs/server-configuration.md

   ```bash
   atlantis server --tf-download-url="https://releases.company.com"
   ```
-  An alternative URL to download Terraform Versions if they are missing.
+  An alternative URL to download Terraform versions if they are missing.
 Useful in an airgapped environment where releases.hashicorp.com is not available.
 Directory structure of the custom endpoint should match that of releases.hashicorp.com.